Azure/template-analyzer/docs/built-in-bpa-rules.md

 You should only use built-in roles instead of cutom RBAC roles.
 Custom RBAC roles are error prone.
 Using custom roles is treated as an exception and requires a rigorous review and threat modeling.

 **Recommendation**: [Use built-in roles such as 'Owner, Contributer, Reader' instead of custom RBAC roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)

+## API App Should Only Be Accessible Over HTTPS
+API Apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.

+**Recommendation**: In the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## Function App Should Only Be Accessible Over HTTPS
+Function Apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.

+**Recommendation**: In the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## Web Application Should Only Be Accessible Over HTTPS
+Web Apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.

+**Recommendation**: In the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.